halvaradop/tailwindcss-utilities/packages/tailwindcss-utilities/README.md

 ### Scrollbar

+> [!WARNING]
+> These utility classes aren't supported by all browsers.
+They use the `::-webkit` prefix but are supported by the majority of modern browsers.

-The scrollbar utility provides variants for customizing the scrollbar of a component, particularly useful when a component presents overflow.
-These utilities work with the `::-webkit-` prefix.
+The scrollbar utility provides variants for customizing the scrollbar of a component, particularly useful when a component has overflow.
+These utilities work with the `::-webkit` prefix.

-### utilities supported
+#### Supported Utilities

-- `scroll`: for styling the ::-webkit-scrollbar
+- `scroll`: for styling the `::-webkit-scrollbar`
-- `thumb`: for styling the ::-webkit-scrollbar-thumb
+- `thumb`: for styling the `::-webkit-scrollbar-thumb`
-- `track`: for styling the ::-webkit-scrollbar-track
+- `track`: for styling the `::-webkit-scrollbar-track`

-## Usage
+#### Usage

 ```html
 <section class="overflow-y-hidden scroll:w-1 thumb:rounded-full thumb:bg-slate-400 track:my-1">